Welding-aluminum

 What is the difference?...

-Welding-aluminum of non heat treatable alloys (of the 1xxx, 3xxx, 5xxx, classes) is readily performed by most processes except that if their elevated mechanical properties were obtained by mechanical work (also called strain hardening), the strength can be locally reduced by the weld heat and cannot be restored.
+Welding-aluminum of non heat treatable alloys (of the 1xxx, 3xxx, 5xxx, classes) is readily performed by arc processes except that if their elevated mechanical properties were obtained by mechanical work (also called strain hardening), the strength can be locally reduced by the weld heat and cannot be restored.

 Welding-aluminum alloys: Heat Treatments and Weldability